Newly updated September 25, 2021, and now in Version 7.

 When you buy it, you will get free updates the research continues to emerge.
 The guide is currently in version 7 and was last updated on September 25, 2021.

-By the way, you can also get the report for free if you pre-order a copy of my Vitamins and Minerals 101 book, in which case you'll also get access to a private Facebook group where you can discuss the report with me.
-But if you don't want to pre-order the book, you can order it here:
+By the way, you can also get the report for free if you pre-order a copy of my Vitamins and Minerals 101 book.
+But if you don't want to pre-order the book, you can order it here.

 The format of the report is a downloadable PDF.
 As soon as you complete your order, you will also receive an email with your download.

 The guide is 59 pages and contains 157 references.

 This protocol takes no position on hygiene, masking, vaccination, or other pharmaceuticals.
 These are considered fully outside the scope of this guide.
 The fact that the guide does not cover these topics does not imply that they are not important, or that the contents of the guide are meant to serve as a substitute for them.
 Please consult public health recommendations and other sources you value, discuss these issues with your doctor, and consider them independently from the information in this guide.